The Ultimate Guide to STI Autocross Upgrades

 When you're ready to chase every last tenth of a second, it's time to look at tires with a 200 treadwear rating.
 This number indicates the tire's wear rate; a lower number generally means a softer, stickier compound that wears out faster.
 The 200tw category is the sweet spot for many competitive autocross classes, offering phenomenal grip that's a significant step up from standard summer tires.
 While dedicated racing slicks offer more grip, they often aren't street-legal and perform poorly in wet conditions.
 A top-tier 200tw tire gives you the competitive edge you need on race day without forcing you to trailer your car to every event, striking an ideal balance between ultimate performance and real-world usability.

-Consider Wheel Size and Weight
+How Wheel Size and Weight Affect Performance

 Your wheels play a critical role in how your tires perform.
 A lighter wheel reduces unsprung mass, allowing your suspension to react more quickly to changes in the road surface and improving overall handling.
 Wheel width is also crucial.
 A wider wheel provides better support for the tire's sidewall, which prevents it from flexing excessively during hard cornering and helps maintain a consistent contact patch.
 For STIs with 17-inch factory wheels, a 225/45R17 tire is often a great fit, offering a solid balance of grip and responsiveness.
 When selecting your setup, always check your class rules to ensure your chosen wheel and tire combination is compliant.
 Matching the right tires with the right wheels is a key part of your overall Subaru STI upgrades strategy.